Autoencoding-Free Context Compression for LLMs via Contextual Semantic Anchors: Related Works

 Another category of prompt compression methods is based on token selection, which selects representative tokens from contexts based on token importance.
 SelectiveContext~\citep{li-etal-2023-compressing}, LLMLingua~\citep{jiang-etal-2023-llmlingua}, and LongLLMLingua~\citep{jiang-etal-2024-longllmlingua} employ causal small language models to evaluate token importance based on information entropy.
 LLMLingua-2~\citep{pan-etal-2024-llmlingua} distills a token classifier to compute the probability of each token to be preserved.
+PerceptionCompressor~\citep{tang-etal-2025-perception} preserves critical information at the token level while removing tokens that distract the LLM’s attention.
 These works demonstrate that LLMs can understand original contexts using a small number of representative tokens.
 However, they do not perform compressed tokens training which limits the usability of the selected tokens by target LLMs.
 Our proposed SAC can be seen as a combination of token selection methods and compressed token training methods: it derives and train compressed representations that are based on tokens selected directly from the context and indeed is compatible with the token selection methods above.